swiftlang/swift-evolution/proposals/0418-inferring-sendable-for-methods.md

 ## Future Directions

 Accessors are not currently allowed to participate with the `@Sendable` system in this proposal.
-It would be straight-forward to allow getters to do so in a future proposal if there was demand for this.
+It would be straightforward to allow getters to do so in a future proposal if there was demand for this.

 ## Alternatives Considered

-Swift could forbid explicitly marking function declarations with the` @Sendable` attribute, since under this proposal there’s no longer any reason to do this.
+Swift could forbid explicitly marking function declarations with the `@Sendable` attribute, since under this proposal there’s no longer any reason to do this.

 ```swift
 /*@Sendable*/ func alwaysSendable() {}
 ```

 However, since these attributes are allowed today, this would be a source breaking change.
 Swift 6 could potentially include fix-its to remove `@Sendable` attributes to ease migration, but it’d still be disruptive.
 The attributes are harmless under this proposal, and they’re still sometimes useful for code that needs to compile with older tools, so we have chosen not to make this change in this proposal.
 We can consider deprecation at a later time if we find a good reason to do so.